NicolaSansom/Javascript30/30 - Whack A Mole/readme.md

 Now we have check for clicks on the mole to stop people cheating we check the `isTrusted` variable to make sure people are not faking click in javascript.

-TODO:
-Create an different levels of the game

 ## Extra bits

 ### Store past scores in local storage